HVAC Technician Job Description: How to Write Your Own [+ Free Template]

 - How many service visits will your HVAC technician complete each day or each week?

-- Will your technician mostly perform maintenance, repairs, installs, or all of the above?
+- Will your technician primarily perform maintenance, repairs, installations, or a combination of all of the above?

 - Will they be on call outside of regular working hours to conduct emergency repairs?